leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab4-create-dbhome/lab4-create-dbhome.md

 ## Introduction

-This lab walks you through the steps to Create Oracle Database Home on Exadata Database Service on Dedicated Infrastructure
+This lab walks you through the steps to Create Oracle Database Home on Exadata Database Service on Dedicated Infrastructure.

 Estimated Time: 10 minutes